 • a specification of the product.

 Writes a specification meeting some basic requirements.
-1 Develop Writes a specification describing some key features.
-2 Specifications \ Writes a detailed Design specification that includes capability for batch production.
-3 appropriate graphical techniques.
+1 - Writes a specification describing some key features.
+2 Specifications Writes a detailed Design specification that includes capability for batch production.
+3

 • a range of realistic and imaginative ideas.